 Roasting the bird at high heat helps to seal it so that when you cut into the meat it’s tender and juicy.

 This recipe is so easy and tastes great!
 Even those fussy and picky eaters in your life will devour it.
 It’s simple to make with ingredients you may already have in your kitchen.

 6. Dutch Oven Chili Con Carne

-Dutch ovens are a great choice for slow cooking easy chili con carne.
+Dutch ovens are a great choice for slow-cooking easy chili con carne.
 They’re heavy, but they distribute the heat evenly and keep it inside to cook the chili slowly over time.
 Without drying out it will simmer until thickened by reducing some of the liquid content from all those juicy vegetables!

-7. Dutch Oven Macoroni and Cheese
+7. Dutch Oven Macaroni and Cheese

-One of the most popular dishes to make in a dutch oven is macaroni and cheese.
+One of the most popular dishes to make in a Dutch oven is macaroni and cheese.
 It’s easy, delicious, and feeds many people at once!

 8. Dutch Oven Lasagna

 If you’re looking for a lasagna recipe that’s easy to prepare and delicious, this one-pot Dutch oven lasagna is perfect.